kanansnote/py-venn-diagram/README.md

 ## License

-The project is licensed under the GNU Lesser General Public License (LGPL) version 2.1.
+The project is licensed under the GNU General Public License (GPL) version 3.0.

-The LGPL is a permissive open-source license that allows you to use, modify, and distribute the software, including linking it with non-free programs.
-It provides users with the freedom to share and change the software while protecting their rights.
+The GPL is a popular open-source license that grants users the freedom to use, modify, and distribute the software.
+It ensures that any derivative works or modifications made to the software are also subject to the GPL, promoting the principles of openness and collaboration.

-For more details, please refer to the [full text of the LGPL](https://github.com/kanansnote/My-Venn-Diagram/blob/main/LICENSE).
+For more details, please refer to the [full text of the GPL](https://github.com/kanansnote/My-Venn-Diagram/blob/main/LICENSE).

 ## Links
 <div class="tenor-gif-embed" data-postid="4749604" data-share-method="host" data-aspect-ratio="1.78195" data-width="100%">